APR vs. APY: What’s the difference?

 APY vs. interest rate

-APY is a broader measure than just the interest rate.
-That’s because it also reflects compound interest and how often compounding happens in a year.
+APY is a broader measure than just the interest rate because it also reflects compound interest and how often compounding happens in a year.
 Compound interest means you don’t earn interest on just what you’ve deposited.
-You also earn additional interest on the interest you’ve already earned.
+You also earn interest on the interest you’ve already earned.

-That can make it more useful for comparing deposit accounts.
+That can make APY more useful than the interest rate when comparing deposit accounts.
 For example, let’s say two deposit accounts have the same interest rate.
 The APY might show that the one that compounds daily would earn you more interest than the one that compounds annually.

 APR vs. APY: Which is better?